 Registration was mandatory and closed on 3rd September 2021.

-Before the Hackfest, you can:
+Before the Hackfest, you could:

 - Get familiar with OSM by watching this video or reviewing previous hackfests' material